Meezan vs HBL vs UBL Solar Financing 2026: Best Pakistani Bank Loan for Solar

 - Solar System Size Calculator PakistanEnter your monthly bill or units + city + AC count and get the right kW size, panel count, rooftop area, system cost and simple payback for Pakistani homes.

-- Net Metering Calculator PakistanCalculate your post-March 2025 net metering bill across all 10 DISCOs and K-Electric.
-Imported units billed at slab rates, exports credited at the new ~Rs 10/unit buyback.
+- Net Metering Calculator PakistanCalculate your 2026 net billing bill under NEPRA Prosumer Regulations 2026 (SRO 251(I)/2026, effective Feb 9, 2026) across all 10 DISCOs and K-Electric.
+Imports at slab rates, exports credited at Rs 11/unit NAPPP.